-COVID-19 information specifically relevant for arts and cultural heritage organizations and artists [last update: July 29, 2020]:
+COVID information specifically relevant for arts and cultural heritage organizations and artists [last update: October 27, 2020]:

 - The Emergency Economic Recovery Grants program to help Vermont businesses and nonprofits impacted by the Covid-19 pandemic is still open.
-Five million dollars of that recovery package was allocated to the Vermont Arts Council to distribute to arts and cultural nonprofits, and thus far nearly $1 million has been distributed to approximately 40 organizations.
-Approximately four million dollars is still awaiting qualified applicants.
-Note that grant awards are based on “program service revenue” only, and organizations must have at least one paid staff person on payroll.
-More info here: https://www.vermontartscouncil.org/grants/organizations/emergency-economic-recovery.
+Five million dollars of that recovery package was allocated to the Vermont Arts Council to distribute to arts and cultural nonprofits.
+More info here.

-- The CERF+ COVID-19 Relief Grant will provide one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
+- The CERF+ COVID-19 Relief Grant provides one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
 Priority will be given to eligible artists who have traditionally been underserved by the grantmaking community, including Black, Indigenous, People of Color, and folk and traditional artists.
-The second cycle will open for applications on Wednesday, August 19, and close on September 9.
+CERF+ completed two cycles of this program and they are currently fundraising in hopes of opening another cycle early in 2021.

 - A coalition of national arts grantmakers have come together to create an emergency initiative to offer financial and informational resources to artists across the United States.
 Artist Relief will provide $5,000 grants to artists facing dire financial emergencies due to COVID-19: https://www.artistrelief.org/.
-Deadline for round five is August 26, 2020.
+The fund will be available through December 2020.

 - The Americans for the Arts Action Fund developed a seven-page table that provides information about CARES Act funds from the perspective of a nonprofit arts org, a governmental arts agency, a commercial arts company, a self-employed individual artist, and as a taxpayer.
 Last updated: May 28th.